giladfrid009/WTracker/docs/workflows.md

 **`analysis.ipynb`** - This notebook is used to analyze the performance of a control algorithm (controller).
 A log which was produced by running simulate is read and analyzed, and different plots and statistics are presented.
 In addition, there is an option to calculate segmentation evaluation-error, by counting how many pixels of the worm are outside of the microscope view.
-To this end, we use the background and worm images which were extracted during the run of intialize_experiment notebook for this experiment.
+To this end, we use the background and worm images which were extracted during the run of `initialize_experiment` notebook for this experiment.

 **`visualize.ipynb`** - Given a system log which was produced by simulate, this notebook is able to visually recreate the simulator’s behavior.
 At each frame, the position of worm’s head is drawn, the position of the microscope FOV, and also the camera FOV.
 This notebook is used to